 Images of cells were capture using a Zeiss Axioplan 2 microscope with AxioLab camera and Axio Vision software (Zeiss, Cambridge, UK).
 Preprocessing, including cropping, noise reduction, and histogram adjustments, was performed using Photoshop (v13.0).

 For MLH1 pachytene quantification, cells with a full karyotype (19 acrocentric bivalents and XY for spermatocytes or 20 acrocentric bivalents for oocytes), distinct foci, and intact bivalents were included for quantification.
 Image file names were anonymized before manual scoring of MLH1 or DMC1 foci.

+DMC1 certeria – and counting – Photoshop used..
+DMC1 – leptotene and sygotene cells were identified by SC morphology (by degree of synapsis) (cite another paper?). foci counted manually, error ccalulated from a subset of cells counted twice (supplement)

+total number of DMC1 foci per cell were reported.

 Repeatability was assessed by X (comparing mulitple counted images)

+The DNA CrossOver script isolated single chromosomes shapes from an image, in addition to returning the SC length – also measured the location of (green and blue signal along the single SC - reflecting MLH1 foci and centromere signal respectively).
+Single bivalent features were measured both manual and with an automated image analysis software (Peterson, Miller, and Payseur 2019)

+The single bivalent data set was curated of algorithm mistakes manually>.
+For characterizing any of the foci positions or interfocal distances any normalized refers to dividing the raw measures by the total SC for that individually bivalent.

+• The performance of the segmentation algorithm was assessed by counting the number of objects segmented per single cell image (expected 19 or 20 in males and females respectively).
+All automated bivalent data was manually curated before analysis.

+to quantify / charaecterize the SC (length) (synapsed chromosomes, )–

 The total SC per cell and single bivalent measures were generated using the approaches discribed in (Wang et al. 2019) and (Peterson, Miller, and Payseur 2019) respectively.

+As an additional metric of chromatin compaction, we computed the total (summed) SC length of all bivalents for single cells, using the image analysis algorithm of (Wang et al. 2019).
+Mouse means were calculated from cell-wide total SC lengths in 2,984 – 2984 out of 3,680 – 3680 cells with MLH1 counts (Figure X).

 Hand measures of SC/pactyene / meiotic chromosomes generated by using ImageJ/Fiji (v1.52) (Schindelin et al. 2012).

-Single bivalent features were measured both manual and with an automated image analysis software (Peterson, Miller, and Payseur 2019)

-DMC1 – leptotene and sygotene cells were identified by SC morphology (by degree of synapsis) (cite another paper?). foci counted manually, error ccalulated from a subset of cells counted twice (supplement)

-total number of DMC1 foci per cell were reported.
+Statistical Analysis (DMC1)

+Number of cells from each stage.
+Means compared – t.test

-Statisical Analysis
+Statistical Analysis (MLH1)

 The distributions of CO counts per cell was assessed for normality (supplemental figure).
 Mouse mean MLH1 count was used to get around the bad discreet nature of count data. (normality was confirmed with X distribution, supplemental figure).